Traps to Developers

 - An emoji is a grapheme cluster, but it may consist of many code points.

-- In UTF-8, a code point can be 1 byte, 2 bytes or 4 bytes.
+- In UTF-8, a code point can be 1, 2, 3 or 4 bytes.
 The byte number does not necessarily represent code point number.

 - Different in-memory string behaviors in different languages: